-As the world marks the centenary of the Armistice, we discover the impact war had on the Nordic nations…
+As the world marks the centenary of the Armistice, what role did the Nordic nations play?

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.